Closely competing valence bond crystal orders in the ground state of the spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model on the pyrochlore lattice: a large scale unrestricted variational study: The maximally resonating VBC state as a candidate ground state of the spin-1/2 PAFH

 \subsubsection{The local spin correlation pattern in the ground state of the $L=2$ and the $L=4$ pyrochlore cluster}

-A finer diagnosis of the symmetry breaking pattern in the ground state of the spin-$\frac{1}{2}$ PAFH is provided by the expectation value of the spin correlation between nearest-neighboring site(the NN spin correlation), namely $\langle \mathbf{s}_{i}\cdot\mathbf{s}_{j}\rangle$ between nearest-neighboring site $i$ and $j$.
+A finer diagnosis of the symmetry breaking pattern in the ground state of the spin-$\frac{1}{2}$ PAFH is provided by the expectation value of the spin correlation between nearest-neighboring site(the NN spin correlation).
 To elucidate the nature of the ground state of the spin-$\frac{1}{2}$ PAFH, we have computed the NN spin correlation on both the $L=2$ and the $L=4$ pyrochlore cluster.
 The results are illustrated in Fig.3 and Fig.4 respectively.

 For the $L=2$ cluster, we find that the NN spin correlation pattern remains translational symmetric.
 For this reason, we have only illustrated the result in a single pyrochlore unit cell.
 The ground state of the system is found to feature almost isolated spin chains along which the NN spin correlation is much stronger than that between different chains.
 As a result of the periodic boundary condition, each of these spin chains form a closed loop of length $4$.
 There are in total $8$ such spin chains in the $L=2$ pyrochlore cluster.
 If we neglect the spin correlation between different spin chains, then the ground state energy of system should be approximately $-0.5J/site$, which is the exact ground state energy of a spin-$\frac{1}{2}$ antiferromagnetic Heisenberg spin chain of length $4$ under periodic boundary condition.
 Such an estimation is very close to the optimized ground state energy we get on the $L=2$ pyrochlore cluster, which is $-0.5118J/site$.
 However, on larger pyrochlore clusters, such a quasi-one dimensional state may lose its stability.
 In fact, if we still use the above isolated spin chain approximation, then the ground state energy per site in the thermodynamic limit would be approximately $-\ln2 J+\frac{J}{4}\approx -0.4431J$, which is the exact ground state energy of an infinitely long spin-$\frac{1}{2}$ antiferromagnetic Heisenberg spin chain.
 As we will show below, this energy can be easily surpassed by other symmetry breaking phases on larger pyrochlore clusters.